Intercept

 Infrastructure providers and their specific transfer safeguards:

-Cloudflare, Inc. (USA) — API hosting and CDN.
+Cloudflare, Inc. (USA) — API hosting, CDN, and KV (includes AI Coach memory `ai_memory_v1` namespace — see Section 2.2-A).
 Transfer: EU SCCs (2021 version) + Cloudflare DPA.

 RevenueCat, Inc. (USA) — Subscription management.
 Transfer: EU SCCs + RevenueCat DPA.